Haruma-K/UnityScreenNavigator/README.md

 Note that [you can change the modal backdrop](#Change-the-backdrop-of-modals) as you like.

 #### Create sheet and transition
-To create the sheet transition, first attach the "Sheet Container" component to an arbitrary GameObject under the Canvas.
+To create the sheet transition, first attach the "Sheet Container" component to an GameObject under the Canvas.
-The sheets will be displayed to fit the it, so adjust the size.
+The sheets will be displayed to fit it, so adjust the size.

 Next, attach the `Sheet` component to the root GameObject of the sheet view.
 Place this GameObject under the Resources folder with an arbitrary name.